 If you like the idea of shared housing, we work closely with Unipol, a student-housing organisation, with which we run a series of summer house-hunting days.
 First-year students will be invited to come to Leeds and meet other students who are also looking for somewhere to live.
-The College and Unipol arrange fun mixing events for you to get to know other students, and you’ll have the opportunity to view suitable properties.
-You can contact Unipol on 0113 243 0169 or visit www.unipol.leeds.ac.uk
+The University and Unipol arrange fun mixing events for you to get to know other students, and you’ll have the opportunity to view suitable properties.
+You can contact Unipol on 0113 243 0169 or visit www.unipol.leeds.ac.uk.

 Student2Student notice board

 This notice board lets you make contact with other students in advance of the house-hunting events.
 This means you can contact other students and look for accommodation together when you visit Leeds.
 You can leave a message in the 'Forming a group to look for housing' section.

 The cost of renting in Leeds